Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 2. Use for washing.

 4. Prepare 2-3 liters of decoction, pour it warm into a basin, take a sitz bath for a quarter of an hour.
-Do daily for up to 10 days in a row.
+Do it daily for up to 10 days in a row.

 • fat – 100 g;